therynamo/docs/content/plugins/registry/artifactory.md

 ## Overview

-This plugin enables you to manage artifacts in [Artifactory](https://jfrog.com/artifactory/) in a Vela pipeline.
+This plugin enables the ability to manage artifacts in [Artifactory](https://jfrog.com/artifactory/) in a Vela pipeline.

 Source Code: https://github.com/go-vela/vela-artifactory